Drizzle Application Technique for Invasive Plant Management

 Oneto SR, DiTomaso JM, Kyser GB, Garcia, S and Hale S. Control of tree tobacco (Nicotiana glauca).
 Online http://www.cal-ipc.org/symposia/archive/pdf/17788.pdf.

 State restrictions on the sale and use of Accord XRT II and Garlon 4 Ultra apply.
 Consult the label before purchase or use for full details.
-Vastlan is not registered for sale or use in all states.
+Vastlan and Milestone are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.

 Active ingredients for herbicide products mentioned in this article.
 Product (active ingredient): Milestone (aminopyralid); Vastlan and Garlon 4 Ultra (triclopyr); Accord XRT II (glyphosate); Arsenal (imazapyr).